janellamarie/stardew-gifts-scraper/README.md

 This project also serves as *my* practice for **Golang**.

-This is part of a larger web project which can be found [here](https://github.com/janellamarie/stardew-gift-finder-web).

 ## How to use
 1. `go build -o stardew-gifts-scraper.exe`
 2. Run `./stardew-gifts-scraper.exe`